ionic-zone/ionic.zone/_drafts/_articles/cli.md

 > Initializes a new Capacitor project in the current directory

-If you already have a web app, you first install the CLI and the Core library via `npm` as usual:
+If you already have a web app with a `package.json` file, for example one built with Ionic, you start by installing the CLI and the Core library via `npm` as usual:

 ```
 npm install @capacitor/cli @capacitor/core
 ```

 Then you can use the `init` command from above to create the initial Capacitor configuration file, `capacitor.config.json`, in your existing project.

 ### b) `npx @capacitor/cli create [appDir] [appName] [appId]`